acvanzant1/stock-portfolio-optimizer/README.md

 Historical stock data from Yahoo Finance.
 Historical stock data from the NASDAQ website.
 Note: We are open to questions and feedback to improve our project's scope and methodology.

+How to run the code:
+Ensure that all modules are downloaded from the requirements.txt file before attempting to run the program.If you do not want to alter any additional parameters, then simply open the main.py and run it.
+This will report on 25 of the top technology stocks in the market from 2018-01-01 to 2019-12-31.

+The default parameters for the algorithms are as follows:

+Genetic Algorithm (NSGA-II)
+ tickers = [
+   "AAPL", "NVDA", "MSFT", "TSM", "AVGO", "ORCL", "CRM", "SAP", "ASML", "CSCO", "ADBE", "NOW", "AMD", "ACN", "IBM", "INTU", "QCOM", "TXN", "INTC", "SHOP", "ROP", "AMAT", "SONY", "ANET", "PANW"
+]
+Population size: 100
+Number of generations: 500
+Starting value: $15,000
+Uses tournament selection
+SBX (Simulated Binary Crossover) for crossover operator: prob = 0.9 Polynomial mutation for mutation operator: prob = 1/n_stocks

+Gradient Descent
+ tickers = [
+   "AAPL", "NVDA", "MSFT", "TSM", "AVGO", "ORCL", "CRM", "SAP", "ASML", "CSCO", "ADBE", "NOW", "AMD", "ACN", "IBM", "INTU", "QCOM", "TXN", "INTC", "SHOP", "ROP", "AMAT", "SONY", "ANET", "PANW"
+]
+Starting value: $15,000
+Learning rate: 0.01
+Maximum iterations: 1000
+Convergence tolerance: 1e-6

+Any of these parameters can be changed to alter the experiments ran on the data.
+There are no external input files required in order to run the code since all stock data is pulled from Yahoo Finance.
+The outputs of the program will include a line graph detailing the closing prices of all stock tickers over the time period being analyzed.
+Alongside this, two bar graphs will be output showing the annualized volatility and yearly returns of the chosen stocks.

+The genetic algorithm will return a Pareto front graph detailing all viable non-dominated solutions found during theexperiment.
+A pie graph showing the ratio for how stocks should be invested in to maximize the Sharpe ratio is also output.
+It will also return tabular data in the terminal detailing the most optimized return, volatility, sharpe ratio, cumulative returns, annual returns, final portfolio value (from $15,000 default starting value), and diversification ratio.

+The gradient descent algorithm will return a pie graph similar to the genetic algorithm which also shows the ratio at which the stocks should be invested in to maximize the realized Sharpe ratio.
+It will also return tabular data similar to the genetic algorithm of the most optimized return, volatility, sharpe ratio, cumulative returns, annual returns, final portfolio value (from $15,000 default starting value), and diversification ratio.